01446678004 | Broad Street, Barry CF62 7AH | Open: Mon-Fri: 8:30 - 5:30pm Sat: 8:30 - 12:30pm Sun: Closed hello@ijpautomotive.co.uk

 1. Preparations

 The first step is to ensure your car is pulled over in a safe area.
 Ensure the car ignition is turned off before opening the hood.
-Place the booster battery to the side of the car’s dead battery.
+Place the booster battery on the side of the car’s dead battery.

 It’s crucial that you do not hold the spanner firmly to both batteries as it will get very hot.
 A poor holding of the spanner is likely to ignite the gasses produced by the battery which is very dangerous.